Keysearch Review (Keyword Research on a Budget)

 Verdict:

-The Keysearch Explorer module is a relatively new feature that was clearly inspired by similar modules in Semrush and Serpstat.
+The Keysearch Explorer module is an extensive feature that was clearly inspired by similar modules in Semrush and Ahrefs.

 It lets you submit a domain (or a page URL) and Keysearch spits out all types of different data related to that domain, such as domain strength, backlinks, referring domains, competitors, and organic keywords.